Cocker Spaniel Puppy Training

 Once you've done that, you'll need to crate your puppy.
 Many types of puppy dog crates are available, from plastic to wood to metal, and it's purely a matter of choice.

-Follow the link if you want to know how to crate-train an older dog.
+Follow the link to learn how to crate-train an older dog.

 Living with attention-seeking puppies can become exhausting, no matter how cute they may be!

-If this sounds like your puppy, you can learn how to handle your puppy's attention-seeking behaviour and give yourself a bit of peace and quiet!
+If this sounds like your puppy, learn how to handle your puppy's attention-seeking behaviour and give yourself a bit of peace and quiet!

 If you find your puppy dog won't listen to you, you can find out more here: